-On this basis, there are soil moisture datasets of increasing high resolution available from the combination of passive microwave sensors such as those from SMOS and SMAP missions (Kerr et al., 2010; Entekhabi et al., 2010; respectively) and active microwave sensors such as ASCAT or Sentinel-1 (Bartalis et al., 2007; Hornacek et al., 2012; respectively).
-This is the case of the high-resolution soil moisture product SMOS1km (Merlin et al., 2013; Molero et al., 2016, Escorihuela and Quintana-Seguí., 2016; Escorihuela et al., 2018) which has been tested in the area and shown to outperform ASCAT and ASMR-E due to its lack of roughness and vegetation effects.
-SMAP and Sentinel-1 options are of similar resolution to SMOS1km, accurate in the study area (Dari et al., 2021), but of much shorter series length, and consequently not selected.
-Similarly, high-resolution RS evapotranspiration products such as the MOD16A2 (Mu et al., 2013) used in this study are currently available.
+On this basis, there are soil moisture datasets of increasingly high resolution available from a combination of passive microwave sensors such as those from SMOS and Soil Moisture Active Passive (SMAP) missions (Kerr et al., 2010, and Entekhabi et al., 2010, respectively) and active microwave sensors such as ASCAT or Sentinel-1 (Bartalis et al., 2007, and Hornacek et al., 2012, respectively).
+This is the case of the high-resolution soil moisture product SMOS1km (Merlin et al., 2013; Molero et al., 2016; Escorihuela and Quintana-Seguí, 2016; Escorihuela et al., 2018), which has been tested in the area and has been shown to outperform ASCAT and AMSR-E due to its lack of roughness and vegetation effects.
+SMAP and Sentinel-1 options are of similar resolution to SMOS1km and accurate in the study area (Dari et al., 2021), but they are of much shorter series length and are consequently not selected.
+Similarly, high-resolution RS evapotranspiration products such as MOD16A2 (Mu et al., 2013) used in this study are currently available.
 Therefore, it is worth exploring the capabilities and limitations of high-resolution RS evapotranspiration data for drought monitoring at the regional scale.
-High-resolution RS data are best suitable for analysis at the basin scale where the resolution of alternative reanalysis or modelled datasets such as ERA5-Land (Muñoz-Sabater et al., 2021) or LISFLOOD (Van der Knijff et al., 2008) GLEAMv3 (Miralles et al., 2011; Martens et al., 2017) lack detail.
-To date, relatively few works have used satellite high-resolution data for drought analysis in the IP (Vicente-Serrano, 2006; Scaini et al., 2015, Martínez-Fernández et al., 2016; Sánchez et al., 2016; Ribeiro et al., 2019), especially at the spatial and temporal resolution of this study (Pablos et al., 2017).
+High-resolution RS data are most suitable for analysis at the basin scale where the resolution of alternative reanalysis or modeled datasets such as ERA5-Land (Muñoz-Sabater et al., 2021), LISFLOOD (Van Der Knijff et al., 2008) or GLEAM v3 (Miralles et al., 2011; Martens et al., 2017) lack detail.
+To date, relatively few works have used high-resolution satellite data for drought analysis in the IP (Vicente-Serrano, 2006; Scaini et al., 2015; Martínez-Fernández et al., 2016; Sánchez et al., 2016; Ribeiro et al., 2019), especially at the spatial and temporal resolution of this study (Pablos et al., 2017).

-Another source of high-temporal and spatial resolution data is land-surface models (LSM).
+Another source of high-temporal-resolution and highspatial-resolution data is land-surface models (LSMs).
 Used in atmospheric models to simulate the interactions between soil, vegetation and the atmosphere, LSMs represent a suitable alternative to RS to evaluate the surface water and energy balances at regional to local scales.
-LSMs initiated their development with one-layer models such as the TOPUP (Schultz et al., 1998) or the PROMET (Mauser and Schadlich, 1998).
+The development of LSMs was initiated with one-layer models such as TOPUP (Schultz et al., 1998) or PROMET (Mauser and Schadlich, 1998).
 Avissar and Pielke (1989) inaugurated the mosaic approach, applying just one-layer models to the different fractions of land-use type.
-One of the mosaic models able to distinguish between soil evaporation and transpiration is the Météo-France developed model SURFEX (Masson et al., 2013), which fed by the atmospheric analysis SAFRAN (Durand et al., 1999) uses the ISBA scheme for natural surfaces (Noilhan and Mahfouf, 1996).
+One of the mosaic models able to distinguish between soil evaporation and transpiration is the Météo-France-developed model SURFEX (Masson et al., 2013), which, fed by the atmospheric analysis SAFRAN (Durand et al., 1999), uses the ISBA scheme for natural surfaces (Noilhan and Mahfouf, 1996).
 SURFEX has been improved to study the continental water cycle in applications such as SIM and SIM2 (Habets et al., 2008; Le Moigne et al., 2020), often in combination with the hydrologic model MODCOU (Ledoux et al., 1989).
-The modelling chain called SASER (SAFRAN-SURFEX-Eaudyssée-RAPID) used in this study has been applied to Spain before (Barella-Ortiz and Quintana-Seguí., 2019; Quintana-Seguí et al, 2020).
-This LSM provides the precipitation required for SPI and the evapotranspiration and soil moisture necessary to generate LSM-based ETDI and SMDI series comparable to the ones generated using RS data.
-Despite the limitations of this LSM when applied as an offline model, it has been validated and reported to provide useful evaluations of water resources in the study area (Escorihuela and Quitana-Seguí, 2016; Barella-Ortiz and Quintana-Seguí, 2019) and nearby Portugal and France (Nogueira et al., 2020; Le Moigne et al., 2020).
+The modeling chain called SASER (SAFRAN-SURFEX-Eaudyssée-RAPID) used in this study has been applied to Spain before (Barella-Ortiz and Quintana-Seguí, 2019; Quintana-Seguí et al., 2020).
+This LSM provides the precipitation required for the SPI and the evapotranspiration and soil moisture necessary to generate LSM-based ETDI and SMDI series comparable to the ones generated using RS data.
+Despite the limitations of this LSM when applied as an offline model, it has been validated and shown to provide useful evaluations of water resources in the study area (Escorihuela and Quitana-Seguí, 2016; Barella-Ortiz and Quintana-Seguí, 2019) and nearby Portugal and France (Nogueira et al., 2020; Le Moigne et al., 2020).